Pearl Ridge Gdns and Twr

 No analysis available

-The leasehold expiry year is directly stated in the remarks as 2031.
-Additional references to assessments ending in 2031 align with that lease expiry timing.
+The leasehold expiry year is directly stated in the listings as 2031.
+Additional references to assessments ending in 2031 align with that lease expiry date, reinforcing the conclusion.

-This feature is strongly supported by repeated explicit statements across the remarks.
-The listings consistently describe the association/building as fully insured, including direct wording about 100% hurricane insurance coverage.
+This feature is strongly supported by repeated explicit wording across the listings.
+The remarks consistently say the building is fully insured or 100% hurricane insured, which is direct evidence for full HOA/building insurance coverage.

 No analysis available